tomsouza4/tomsouza4/README.md

 # 💫 About Me:
-🔭 Currently working on Headless architecture projects<br>🌱 Learning JavaScript, React and GraphQL<br>💬 Ask me about Salesforce Development<br>⚡ Fun fact: I'm a DJ!
+🔭 Currently helping companies to automate manual work, maintain a healthier org, guiding them to implement best practices, and some Agentforce in the mix<br>💬 Ask me about Salesforce Development<br>⚡ Fun fact: I'm a DJ!

 ## 🌐 Socials: